lakshmi2688/lakshmi2688.github.io/_posts/2022-01-15-Principal Component Analysis of Images.md

 <p>Lots of variability usually indicates signal, whereas little variability usually indicates noise.
 Thus, the more variability there is in a particular direction is, theoretically, indicative of something important we want to detect.</p>

+<h3>Assumptions and advantages of PCA</h3>
+<p>- Linearity : PCA assumes that the principle components are a linear combination of the original features.
+If this is not true, PCA will not give you sensible results.
+- Large variance implies more structure : PCA uses variance as the measure of how important a particular dimension is.
+So, high variance axes are treated as principle components, while low variance axes are treated as noise.
+- Orthogonality : PCA assumes that the principle components are orthogonal.

+PCA can be useful in exploring large data sets to see the structure of the relationships among variables when a correlation matrix would be overwhelming.
+Also, unlike correlation, it allows for relationships among sets of variables, rather than just pairs.
+Sometimes PCA doesn’t work.
+If the variables are all very uncorrelated, PCA may not be very useful.

+Advantages:

+- Lack of redundancy of data given the orthogonal components
+- Reduced complexity in images’ grouping with the use of PCA
+- Smaller database representation since only the trainee images are stored in the form of their projections on a reduced basis
+- Reduction of noise since the maximum variation basis is chosen and so the small variations in the back-ground are ignored automatically.
+It filters out the noise, and leaves us with stronger signal.</p>

 <h3> Data</h3>
 <p>The dataset using for this analysis is directly imported from sklearn.datasets</p>